gravito-framework/gravito/docs/en/guide/enterprise-integration.md

 ---

-## 📡 Universal Orbit Queue
+## 📡 Universal Kinetic Queue

-The Universal Orbit Queue is Gravito's solution for infrastructure-agnostic background processing.
+The Universal Kinetic Queue is Gravito's solution for infrastructure-agnostic background processing.

 ### Multi-Driver Support
 Gravito aims to support all major message queue drivers out of the box: